dqops/dqo/docs/checks/column/uniqueness/distinct-count.md

 **distinct count** checks

 **Description**
-Column level check that ensures that the number of unique values in a column does not fall below the minimum accepted count.
+Column-level check that ensures that the number of unique values in a column does not fall below the minimum accepted count.

 ___